dogu-team/dogu/README.md

   </div>
 </p>

-Dogu is an integrated test automation platform that simplifies the automation of web, mobile, and game application testing.
+Dogu is an integrated test automation platform that simplifies the automation of web, mobile and game application testing.

-## Why Dogu?

-Building and maintaining infrastructure components such as Appium, OpenSTF, Jenkins, and Grafana for test automation requires significant time and effort.
-However, Dogu streamlines this process by providing an integrated platform for these infrastructures, allowing you to concentrate on test automation itself.
-Moreover, Dogu offers seamless integration with test scripts and frameworks, eliminating the need to develop infrastructure-related tasks such as parallel test execution and data transfer for test reporting.

 ## Device Farm